Quick Answer

 Retirement, the last chapter of a long and fruitful working life, may make some people feel like they’ve reached the end of the story.
 But retirement should be more than simply leaving the workforce; it should be a time for looking back on accomplishments, sharing wisdom with others just starting in their chosen fields, and making the most of one’s golden years.
+According to the Social Security Administration, more than 50 million Americans are currently receiving retirement benefits — a number that underscores just how universal this life transition has become.
 These suggestions may help you enjoy your retirement to the fullest:

 Plan Ahead

 My husband and I have been saving and investing for retirement since we were teenagers, and we feel certain that we will have a comfortable retirement.
 If others want to accomplish what you have, they, too, must remember the importance of preparation.
-To maximize your retirement savings, you shouldn’t start contributing to a 401(k) or an IRA until you’ve worked for at least ten years.
-Planning will give you more time to let your money grow and put you in a position to need less drastic action later.
+To maximize your retirement savings, you should start contributing to a 401(k) or an IRA as early as possible — not waiting until you’ve worked for at least ten years, as every year of compounding growth matters.
+The IRS sets annual 401(k) contribution limits — in 2026, the limit is $23,500 for those under 50, and $31,000 for those 50 and older under catch-up contribution rules.
+Planning early will give you more time to let your money grow and put you in a position to need less drastic action later.

 Second, once you reach retirement age, don’t assume you can get by on the bare minimum in terms of your income; you’ll need to plan for much more.
-While the future cost of medical care is likely, we can safely assume it will be more expensive than it is right now since most retirees end up living long into their 80s or 90ss.
+While the future cost of medical care is uncertain, we can safely assume it will be more expensive than it is right now since most retirees end up living long into their 80s or 90s.
+The Centers for Medicare and Medicaid Services (CMS) projects that national health expenditures will grow at an average rate of 5.6% per year through 2032 — a figure every retirement planner should take seriously.
 Determine how much income you need to maintain your current lifestyle, and commit to spending no more than that amount each year.
 You can keep from having to dip into your money too deeply.

 Make Sure Your Finances Are in Order